ray-project/ray/doc/source/handling-dependencies.rst

 Jump to the :ref:`API Reference<runtime-environments-api-ref>`.

-There are two primary ways of using runtime environments:
+There are two primary scopes for which you can specify a runtime environment:

-* Per Ray Job (TODO: define job) <link down>
+* :ref:`Per-Job <rte-per-job>`, and
-* Per Ray Task/Actor, within a job <link down>
+* :ref:`Per-Task/Actor, within a job <rte-per-task-actor>`.

+.. _rte-per-job:

 Specifying a Runtime Environment Per-Job
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^